 Yogurt is a fun activity for toddlers.
 They can paint their tray with the yogurt and safely eat the yogurt.
-Personally I never was fond of giving toddlers finger paint.
+Personally, I never was fond of giving toddlers finger paint.
 It may be non-toxic but it still isn’t meant for little stomachs.

 Keep a playpen or fenced area full of toys.
 Toss stuffed animals in the playpen and all the other toddler toys.
-Playpens are great place for storing toddler toys.
+Playpens are a great place for storing toddler toys.
 Pull out the bath toys for toddlers to play with.